 The relationship of this work to that of the parent group must be indicated, in addition to relationships with other ITU study groups, standards organizations, forums and consortia, etc., and the degree of urgency of the specific topic.
 The justification that the intended activity cannot be handled as efficiently by study groups should be given.

+NOTE – It is suggested to provide (as a separate document) a gap analysis with the work in other ITU study groups, standards organizations, forums, consortia, etc.

-It is expected that a focus group will complete its work in a short period of time, typically 9-12 months, following approval of its formation. subject to review and approval by the parent group, the term and scope of a focus group may be extended.
+It is expected that a focus group will complete its work in a short period of time, typically 9-12 months, in accordance with the plan of action and time schedules defined in the terms of reference.
+The scope and breadth of work identified in the terms of reference should take this timeline into account.
+If a focus group requires more time to fulfil its mandate, the extension of its term will be subject to review and approval by the parent group

 During the life of the focus group, its terms of reference cannot be modified by the focus group itself.
 Any proposal to modify the terms of reference is to be submitted as a written contribution to the parent group for its consideration and approval.

-If more than one study group is involved (i.e. the topic falls under the responsibility and mandate of one or more other study groups), a possible modification of the terms of reference (including scope) should be discussed with the other involved study groups before a decision is taken.
+If more than one study group is involved (i.e. the topic falls under the responsibility and mandate of one or more other study groups), a possible modification of the terms of reference (including scope) should be discussed with the other involved study groups before approval is granted.

 Extension of the lifetime requires a decision of the parent group (with no reservations by the other involved study groups in the case where a topic falls under the responsibility and mandate of one or more other study groups).
 The focus group will automatically stop if the parent group does not agree to extend the lifetime of the focus group.